oefsv/ulti-players/README.md

 # Backend
-Is a container stack defined in `docker-compose`. it is a django application with a posgresql database backend, managed via gunicorn and served via nginx.
+Is a container stack defined in `docker-compose`. it is a django application with a postgresql database backend, managed via gunicorn and served via nginx.

 ## Tests